-

 History of the Organization

 Toronto Fringe presented its first Toronto Fringe Festival in the summer of 1989.
-Over the past 33 years it has grown into this city's largest theatre festival, welcoming over 90,000 patrons and giving voice to over 1,200 artists annually.
-To date, Toronto Fringe has returned over $6,000,000 in box office revenue to artists.
+It has since grown into Ontario and Toronto's largest theatre festival, welcoming over 90,000 patrons and giving voice to over 1,200 artists annually.
+To date, Toronto Fringe has returned over $7,000,000 in box office revenue to artists.
 Fringe has also premiered some of Canada's most successful theatre productions including Kim’s Convenience, My Mother’s Lesbian Jewish Wiccan Wedding, 'Da Kink In My Hair, The Drowsy Chaperone, and Mump and Smoot, to name a few.
-Artists such as the TallBoyz (CBC Comedy), Kat Sandler (award-winning playwright) and Irene Sankoff and David Hein (Come From Away) also got their start at the Fringe.
+Artists such as the TallBoyz (CBC Comedy), Kat Sandler (award-winning playwright), and Irene Sankoff and David Hein (Come From Away) also got their start at the Fringe.

-In 2011, Toronto Fringe moved its operations to the Centre of Social Innovation in the Annex and opened the Creation Lab.
-The Lab offered two fully equipped creation spaces that were rented to indie artists for as little as $6/hr, with the rest of the fee being subsidized by Fringe and our generous donors, Neville Austin and Blake Thorne.
-The Creation Lab filled a need for affordable studio space in the community, and was busy day and night.
-The Creation Lab at CSI closed in 2016 when the Toronto Fringe moved its administrative office to Queen West.
-After another move in August 2019, the Toronto Fringe found its new, fully accessible home in the east end of the city, at 100 Broadview Ave in Riverside.
+In 2011, Toronto Fringe opened the Creation Lab, housed within the Center for Social Innovation in the Annex neighbourhood.
+The Lab offered two fully equipped creation spaces that were rented to indie artists for as little as $6/hr, with the rest of the fee being subsidized by Fringe and generous donors, Neville Austin and Blake Thorne.
+This program filled a need for affordable studio space in the community, and was busy day and night.
+The Creation Lab at CSI closed in 2016, following a move of the Toronto Fringe's administrative office to the Queen West neighbourhood.
+After another move in August 2019, the Toronto Fringe found its current, fully accessible home in the east end of the city, at 100 Broadview Ave in Riverside.

 From 2014 to 2017, Toronto Fringe ran Fund What You Can (FWYC), an online crowd-funding platform for independent artists across North America.
 Fund What You Can offered the lowest platform fee on the market (3.5%), plus hands-on support, accessible resources, and free crowdfunding workshops.
 By the time the platform closed, hundreds of thousands of dollars had flowed through the platform to indie artists.

-In 2017 Fringe launched its first Accessibility Lottery, and began a three-year funding arrangement with the Metcalf Foundation to overhaul and improve accessibility at Fringe’s two festivals and yearly operations.
-Similar to the CDAP Lottery, the Accessibility Lottery offers two free slots in the Fringe Festival, a bursary for those drawn, and additional production support.
-An Accessibility Manager was hired, and continues to work with the Fringe staff to implement these vital systemic changes in the organization.
+In 2017, Toronto Fringe and began a three-year funding arrangement with the Metcalf Foundation to overhaul and improve accessibility within Fringe’s two festivals and yearly operations.
+Similar to the CDAP Lottery, Fringe launched the Accessibility Lottery for the Toronto Fringe Festival, the which offered two free slots for the festival, a bursary for those drawn, and additional production support.

 Leadership